 JCC East Bay Shamash Residency

-Reflections on Purim from Rachel Brodie, Current Shamash Resident
+Reflections on Purim from Rachel Brodie, Inaugural Shamash Resident

 “Behind the Crescent Moon: Thoughts on this Month in the Jewish Calendar”